Click To Call: (973) 377-7377

 Bottom Line

-Evictions are not easy to deal with.
 In the state of New Jersey, the eviction process begins with the landlord serving the tenant with a Notice to Quit.
 If the tenant doesn’t vacate the property, the landlord can file a Complaint for Eviction and later attend a court hearing.

 If you have more specific questions about New Jersey eviction laws, contact Lone Eagle Management!
 Our team of experts can provide guidance to make this a stress-free process for you.